 The scientists conducting the study believe that the changes in the gut microbiome made in response to trauma could potentially last a lifetime based on the stress-gut-brain connection.

 Stress and the Microbiome

-Your gut microbiome basically runs the show when it comes to your health and well-being, as it’s comprised of trillions of bacteria and other microorganisms that carry out various bodily functions (like producing neurotransmitters and protecting your body from harm).
+Your gut microbiome basically runs the show when it comes to supporting your health and well-being, as it’s comprised of trillions of bacteria and other microorganisms that help to carry out various bodily functions (like producing neurotransmitters and crowding out invader microbes).
 The way you look, function, and feel all hang in the balance of your microbes.

 The UCLA study indicates that severe stress (such as childhood trauma) can affect the microbiome, and lead to people experiencing longer, more significant issues with their digestion than people who have the same underlying digestive problems, but no trauma.